ThomasEppen/Bio-Inspired_IntelligenceAE4350/README.md

 main.m is the file to run the code with.

 At line 80 if trainAgent = false a simulation will be shown of that Agent.

+Not all saved agents are uploaded on GitHub due to size constraints.